Harshak-1744/SQLZOO-solutions/SOLUTIONS-SQLZOO.md

 # SQLZOO Solutions
-I've compiled the solutions to all of all 10 levels on the [SQLZOO Tutoral](http://sqlzoo.net/wiki/SQL_Tutorial).
+Solutions of all 10 levels on the [SQLZOO Tutoral](http://sqlzoo.net/wiki/SQL_Tutorial).

 ## Sections:
 1. [SELECT basics](#select-basics)